"Do I Need to Use Kosher Salt?"

-First of all, let's get one thing straight: chemically there is virtually no difference between table salt, kosher salt, and fancy sea salt.
-All of them are close to 100 percent pure NaCl (sodium chloride), with a few trace elements thrown in.
-In the case of table salt, those additives are there to prevent it from caking (hence the old, "When it rains, it pours," Morton's slogan), while for sea salt, they come along for the ride when the salt is harvested from the ocean.
+First of all, let's get one thing straight: Chemically, there is virtually no difference between table salt, kosher salt, and fancy sea salt.
+All of them are close to 100% pure NaCl (sodium chloride), with a few trace elements thrown in.
+In the case of table salt, those ingredients are there to prevent it from caking (hence the old "When it rains, it pours" Morton's slogan), while with sea salt, they come along for the ride when the salt is harvested from the ocean.

 Dissolve those salts in water side by side, and the differences between them become nearly indistinguishable, just as they are when you use them to season your food.

-There are, however a few key differences that will affect how you use them.
+There are, however, a few key distinctions that will affect how you use them.

 Relative Bulk Density of Salts

 First off is bulk density, or the amount of mass within a given volume of a granular solid.
-Regular table salt is comprised of many minute, regularly-shaped cubes.
-This allows them to pack together tightly in a given space.
+Regular table salt is comprised of many minute, regularly shaped cubes.
+This allows the granules to pack together tightly in a given space.
 Kosher salt, on the other hand, forms large, craggy flakes that don't fit together very well.
 Put them into a container, and you also end up with plenty of air space.
 What does this mean for cooking?
 It means that if you are measuring by volume, different types of salt are not interchangeable.
-A cup of table salt will have twice the salting power of a cup of Diamond Crystal Kosher salt.
+A cup of table salt will have twice the salting power of a cup of Diamond Crystal kosher salt.

 Here are the relative densities of a few common types of salt you'll find:

-Thus if a recipe calls for Diamond Crystal Kosher (as most of our recipes do) and all you've got is table salt on hand, you'll have to halve the amount by volume to get similar end results.
+Thus, if a recipe calls for Diamond Crystal kosher (as most of our recipes do) and all you've got is table salt on hand, you'll have to halve the amount by volume to get similar results.

-The biggest reason why chefs love to use kosher salt is that it is much easier to pick up between your fingers and thus gives you tighter control over your seasoning.
-Think about this: how many times have you gone to a restaurant, reached for the salt shaker, shook it over your food and realized that almost no salt was coming out?
+The biggest reason why chefs love to use kosher salt is that it is much easier to pick up between your fingers, and thus gives you tighter control over your seasoning.
+Think about this: How many times have you gone to a restaurant, reached for the saltshaker, shaken it over your food, and realized that almost no salt was coming out?
 And how about the opposite?
-How many times have you accidentally over-salted your food trying to use table salt in a shaker?
+How many times have you accidentally oversalted your food while trying to use table salt from a shaker?

 Distributing seasoning evenly is also easier with kosher salt.
-Try this quick experiment: grab a sheet of black paper and a bowl of kosher salt and table salt.
-Spread a thin layer of glue on the paper (either a glue stick or spray-glue will work) to get the salt to stick as soon as it hits the surface (as it would on, say, a piece of meat).
-Now lift up some table salt between your fingers and sprinkle it on the paper, doing your best to cover a 2- by 2-inch square area evenly.
+Try this quick experiment: Grab a sheet of black cloth, a bowl of kosher salt, and a bowl of table salt.
+Now lift up some table salt between your fingers and sprinkle it on the cloth, doing your best to cover a two- by two-inch square area evenly.
 Repeat with the kosher salt.
 Which one distributed more evenly?

 Yep, I thought so.

 All that said, there are occasions when it's totally fine to use table salt.
-So long as your salt is going to be dissolved and distributed evenly into the final dish—as with a soup, stew, or braise—there's no reason to use kosher salt other than the convenience of not having to buy two separate types of salt.
-Just remember, check your recipes and make sure to compensate for table salt's density when adding it.
+So long as your salt is going to be dissolved and distributed evenly in the final dish—as with a soup, stew, or braise—there's no reason to use kosher salt other than the convenience of not having to buy two separate types of salt.
+Just remember to check your recipes, and make sure to compensate for table salt's density when adding it.

 When Should I Use Fancy-Pants Sea Salt?

 In all honesty, you don't have to ever use the stuff.
 Then again, you don't have to, say, watch Ghostbusters.
-Neither are essential to survival, but both make life more worth living.
+Neither is essential to survival, but both make life more worth living.

 Fancy salts are harvested from oceans and salty rivers and lakes around the world.
-Depending on exactly how they are formed and the trace minerals the contain, their shape can range from moist, clumpy chunks to pyramid-like, lacy flakes with colors ranging from bright pink to pitch black.
+Depending on exactly how they are formed and the trace minerals they contain, their shape can range from moist, clumpy chunks to pyramid-like, lacy flakes, with colors ranging from bright pink to pitch-black.

-While the color is largely cosmetic, shape can have an effect on their eating qualities.
-Chefs like using them because they add crunchy texture and a burst of salinity that adds interest to plated foods.
-It should be used exclusively for finishing dishes.
+While the differences in color are largely cosmetic, shape can have an effect on a salt's eating qualities.
+Chefs like using sea salts because they provide crunchy texture and a burst of salinity that adds interest to plated foods.
+They should be used exclusively for finishing dishes.
 Scattering on the tops of glazed loaves of bread before baking.
 Sprinkling over sliced perfectly cooked steak just before serving.
 Adding a touch of crunch to slivers of raw scallops.
 You get the picture.
 Fancy-pants food.

 If you're using your fancy sea salt to cook with, on the other hand, you may as well replace your toilet paper with dollar bills, because you are flushing all of its good features down the toilet.

-As for the question of relative cost, I did a quick online search and found that kosher salt prices are on average about 20 percent greater than table salt prices when you buy both in bulk.
-Hardly a bank breaker, especially when you consider first that whether you buy regular salt or kosher salt, in any given dish you are likely to be using mere fractions of a penny's worth.
-For me, the convenience and familiarity of having one type of cooking salt is worth that slight extra cost.
+As for the question of relative cost, I did a quick online search and found that kosher salt prices are, on average, about 20% greater than table salt prices when you buy both in bulk.
+Hardly a bank-breaker, especially when you consider first that whether you buy regular salt or kosher salt, in any given dish you are likely to be using a mere fraction of a penny's worth.
+For me, the convenience and familiarity of having only one type of cooking salt is worth that slight extra cost.

 What Do I Recommend?

-At home I have a salt cellar that is filled with Diamond Crystal kosher salt.
+At home, I have a salt cellar that's filled with Diamond Crystal kosher salt.
 I keep it by the stove when cooking and transfer it to the dining room table during dinner.
-I also keep a small supply of various coarse sea salts of different textures and sizes which I use to finish dishes.
-The two I most commonly use are Maldon sea salt from England (I love its lacy pyramids), and Fleur de Sel from Guerande (nice large crunchy crystals that will stay undissolved on sliced meat until you bite into it).
+I also keep a small supply of various coarse sea salts of different textures and sizes, which I use to finish dishes.
+The two I most commonly use are Maldon sea salt from England (I love its lacy pyramids) and fleur de sel from Guérande (nice large, crunchy crystals that will stay undissolved on sliced meat until you bite into it).
 I don't keep table salt at home.